DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/explore-subjects/drama.md

 subject: drama
 title_paragraph: |-
   <p>
-  As a drama teacher, you will fire pupils’ imaginations and prove that learning can be fun.
+  As a drama teacher, you'll fire pupils’ imaginations and prove that learning can be fun.
 On and off stage you will build their confidence and give them the chance to shine.</p>
 description: |-
    Find out how to become a drama teacher including what you'll be teaching and what funding is available to help you train.
 layout: "layouts/minimal"